 Passport Health – Travel Vaccines for Malaysia

-“I wanted ideas and assistance to get information about the area as well as assistance about extra medications needed in Malaysia where I was traveling to.
+“I wanted ideas and assistance to get information about the area as well as assistance about extra medications needed in Malaysia where I was travelling to.
 The assistance I received was absolutely helpful and a delight to work with.”

 “We had a good experience with this clinic.
 Lots of helpful information about Malaysia.
 Quick & knowledgeable staff.”